 Control flow turns values into behavior.
 In Livt, the familiar constructs from software languages still exist: variables, if, else, loops, return, break, and continue.
 Livt also adds hardware-oriented sequencing with state blocks and local goto.

 The important difference is context.
-Control flow inside a pure function reads like ordinary program logic.
-Control flow inside a process may describe behavior over time and may become states in generated VHDL.
+Control flow inside a pure helper reads like ordinary program logic.
+Control flow inside a process may describe behavior over time, so timing intent should stay visible in the source.

 Expressions and Statements